Skip to Main Content

 Why Preliminary Reading?

 Before you dive into finding scholarly articles, it’s essential to spend time on preliminary reading.
-The topics you’re working with — from microbial consortia to machine learning — are advanced and full of specialized language.
-If you try to jump straight into primary research articles, you’ll likely feel overwhelmed and miss the big picture.
+Think of preliminary reading as front-loading your learning: giving yourself the background knowledge and vocabulary you need before tackling more complex content.
+The topics you’re working with — from microbial consortia to machine learning — are discipline-specific and full of specialized language.
+If you try to jump straight into primary research articles, you’re likely to feel overwhelmed and may miss the big picture.
+Preliminary reading is a solid investment of your time.

-Start instead with easier-to-read sources: Wikipedia, encyclopedia entries, explainers, even chatbots.
-Your goal isn’t to write your paper yet — it’s to build a firm foundation.
+Start exploring your topic with easier-to-read sources: Wikipedia, encyclopedia entries, even chatbots.
+Your goal isn’t to find your actual sources yet — it’s to build a firm foundation that facilitates the finding (and comprehension) of your sources.
 Use this stage to:

 • Define the major concepts in your topic (What exactly is a life cycle assessment?
 How does catalytic conversion work?).